Collaborating on the newest technology solutions for tomorrow’s immunotherapy applications

 Road to precision health

 Advancements like those in cell engineering are just one of the elements needed to make precision health a reality.
 The industry also needs highly trained people with the right skill set.
-These people need exposure to equipment, processes and expertise, and that’s where GE can help partner from start to finish.
+These people need exposure to equipment, processes and expertise, and that’s where Cytiva can help partner from start to finish.
 If we can work backwards, scale and develop versions of product attributes that help people at different temporal stages of their development, then we could have a ready-made scalable solution.
 If we work together across the industry to increase speed to market to help get effective and safe therapies to patients faster, then together we can bring tremendous value to the field and help pave the way to precision health.

 Read more about Peshwa here.